 Tempering the egg yolks:

-- Place coconut cream, both sugars, and pandan leaves in a saucepan over medium heat and just cook until the sugar melted.
+- Cook over medium heat and just cook until the sugar melted.
 It shouldn't be boiling, just heated to warm

 - Continue to stir over medium heat.
 The mixture started to thicken for me at around 8 minutes mark and continue to stir.
 It may still appear a bit runny, but it will continue to thicken once it cools down completely.
 Discard the pandan leaves